Basketball Wives

+Production

+Seasons 1–5 (Miami)

 The first season premiered on April 11, 2010, and ran for eight weeks in 30-minute episodes.
 The announced cast included Jennifer Williams, wife of Eric Williams, Evelyn Lozada, ex-fiancé of Antoine Walker, Mesha O'Neal, wife of Jermaine O'Neal, Royce Reed, former NBA team dancer and the mother of Dwight Howard's oldest son, Faith Rein, Udonis Haslem's girlfriend, and Shaunie O'Neal, wife of Shaquille O'Neal, who would also serve as an executive producer on the series.
 Mesha and Faith were replaced by Michael Olowokandi's ex-girlfriend Suzie Ketcham and Matt Barnes' fiancée Gloria Govan when the show aired.
 Erikka Moxam, ex-girlfriend of Rasual Butler, appeared in a supporting role.
 A spin-off, Football Wives, featuring the wives and girlfriend of professional football players, aired from October 24 to December 19, 2010.

 The show was renewed for a second season of hour-long episodes, which premiered on December 12, 2010.
 Tami Roman, ex-wife of Kenny Anderson, was added to the cast, replacing Gloria Govan who was demoted to a supporting role, alongside Juli Richmond, wife of Mitch Richmond, Kimberli Russell, wife of Bryon Russell, and Ashley Walker, mother of Rafer Alston's children.
-Meeka Claxton, wife of Speedy Claxton, joined the cast in season three, which premiered on May 30, 2011 to 1.8 million viewers.
+Meeka Claxton, wife of Speedy Claxton, joined the cast in season three, which premiered on May 30, 2011, to 1.8 million viewers.

 The fourth season premiered on February 20, 2012, following the spin-off Basketball Wives LA, which concluded in November 2011.
 Meeka departed the series and was replaced by new cast members Kesha Nichols, ex-fiancée of Richard Jefferson, and Kenya Bell, wife of Charlie Bell.
 On March 12, 2012, VH1 announced the spin-off Ev and Ocho, starring Evelyn Lozada and her fiancé Chad Ochocinco, set to air that September.
 However, three weeks before the show was to premiere, they shelved the series, following Ochocinco's arrest for assaulting Lozada, and subsequent divorce.

 The fifth season premiered on August 19, 2013, following the second season of Basketball Wives LA, which concluded in December 2012.
 Tasha Marbury, wife of Stephon Marbury, joined the cast, while Royce, Jennifer and Kesha were dropped from the series.
 Kenya would return in the season finale.
 According to a 2014 tweet from Tami Roman, the show was quietly canceled.